 Class level placement will be evaluated by our staff and involves factors including: physical, social, experience and additional classes being taken.
 Each level of class is designed to be a two to three year process.
 Dancers should expect to progress through each level as a beginner, an intermediate, and an advanced dancer before advancing to the next level.

 Ballet is considered the basis for all styles of dance technique.
 Regardless of what style of dance a dancer chooses to pursue he or she will undoubtedly be exposed to ballet terminology.
-Primary and Level 1 Ballet classes are where true ballet technique is introduced.
+Level 1 Ballet class is where true ballet technique is introduced.
 Young dancers learn basic ballet vocabulary and how to properly execute steps.
 Emphasis is placed on creating strong, well-placed dancers so the risk of injury is minimal.
 Dancers also begin to learn the art of expression and are taught to bring themselves out through their movements.
 Students will learn basic ballet class structure, body positions, ballet terminology, musicality and choreography in a fun yet structured environment.
 They will also learn dance etiquette where respect for the art of ballet, themselves, classmates and instructors is emphasized.
 Level 2, 3, 4 and 5 Ballet classes typically begin with a slow warm up at the ballet barre and progress through a series of jumps and turns in the center.

 Pointe classes are for the serious ballet student who has already had a substantial amount of ballet training.
 Primarily for female dancers, pointe classes prepare the dancer to dance “en pointe” or wearing toe shoes.
 Often these classes go through a rigorous series of exercises geared toward strengthening the muscles of the feet, ankles and legs.
 Pointe classes may only be taken with permission from the instructor.